newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `SEO`

 A component that injects meta-tags, links, and other relevant tags for search engine optimization.
+If `siteMetadata.oneTrustID` is set, then this will include the _OneTrust_ cookie consent snippet.

 ```js
 import { SEO } from '@newrelic/gatsby-theme-newrelic';